Xenos6666/TPT2_scripts/packages/factory/fastscan/README.md

 **!!! vvv REQUIRED vvv !!!**

-On top of the scripts here, you need to install the factory package itself:
+On top of the scripts here, you need to install the factory package itself (as well as the execution stack):
 - [Factory package](/packages/factory)

 ## Import codes